MetanoKid/coding-scars/_drafts/finite-state-machines.md

 };
 {% endhighlight %}

-Still with me?
-Let's get our hands dirty!
+Easy peasy.
+What's next?

 # Naive implementation

-Okay, you now know the behavior of the unit and the game loop in which it will exist.
-And then you start thinking about how we're making this unit work.
-Let's explore the first thoughts step by step.
+You believe you can code this unit's behavior without designing it first, so you start thinking about the parts of the behaviour one by one.

 ### Idle

-Arguably the easier part of the behavior: the SCV can be standing still doing nothing.
+Arguably the easier part: the SCV can be standing still doing nothing.
 Okay, so we fill in our `SCV::update` function like so:

 {% highlight c++ %}
 void update(float deltaTime)